Got UAE Pass OTP request? Scammers pose as officials to bully victims for info

 "Our conversation continued for more than 15 minutes, as she talked me through the 'process'.
 The emails asked me to complete legal services, provide all financial verification, and authorise the card with the officer on call.

-"As soon as I provided my bank details and card number, I received a debit request from ICP for Dh1 with an OTP.
+"As soon as I provided my bank details and card number, I received a debit request from ICP for Dh1 with an OTP (one-time password).
 Then, she asked for my CVV number and the OTP I received.
 That was the first time I was alarmed."

 When the Indian expat refused to comply, the caller became aggressive and threatened consequences.
 Rajan did not budge.
 The agitated caller disconnected the call, and Rajan's UAE Pass was blocked.
 He later reinstalled the app and regained access using his biometrics.